College Success Coaching

 Every student’s situation is different.
 Some families seek guidance as their student prepares to begin college, while others reach out when questions or challenges arise during the college years.

-We’re happy to talk through your student’s circumstances and help you determine whether coaching support would be helpful — and, if so, which level of support is most appropriate.
+We’re happy to talk through your student’s circumstances and help you determine whether college success coaching would be helpful — and, if so, what level of engagement is most appropriate.